jsmillie7/quick-portfolio/instrument_mgr.md

 ---
 ### Background:
 Working in an analytical chemistry lab with an ISO certification, it's imperitive that instrument maintenance be performed and documented punctually.
 It was the responsibility of the Quality Assurance department to make sure that this was done, and I was tasked with developing a method to achieve this.
 Previously, several different programs had to be used together to achieve the desired results, so the goal was to develop software which fulfilled the following tasks:
-* Create a [data structure](#1) that allows for ease of access to data records, secure storage of records, as well as track and easily update individual instrument maintenance.
+* Create a [data structure](#step-1-data-structure) that allows for ease of access to data records, secure storage of records, as well as track and easily update individual instrument maintenance.
-* Send out [monthly reminder emails](#2) for upcoming maintenance
+* Send out [monthly reminder emails](#step-2-monthly-email-reminder) for upcoming maintenance
-* Interface with a shared Microsoft Outlook calendar to sync maintenance events
+* [Interface with a shared Microsoft Outlook calendar](#step-3-outlook-calendar-interface) to sync maintenance events
 * Print out ISO-mandated maintenance stickers for instruments

 This program is one of the most complex pieces of software that I have individually developed.
 I was able to simplify the overall complexity by taking advantage of python's object-oriented programming language and modularizing the overall GUI into individual frames, which made upgrades and changes much easier.
 The entire code is long, messy, and a bit hard to read, so for this portfolio entry, I will go over some key functions implemented in the backend without going in depth about Tkinter and the rest of the front-end.

-<a name="1"></a>
 #### Step 1: Data Structure:
 The first step was to create an easily-indexable dictionary of the instruments within the laboratory.
 Each instrument was created as a new instance of a class called "Equipment", which allowed the user to create an object with individual attributes for each HPLC, balance, and all of the other various equipment types.